Norske Tog Class 92: History

 On 4 January 2000, a Class 92 train was damaged beyond repair in the Åsta accident near Åsta Station on the Røros Line.
 Nineteen people were killed in the accident.
 From 7 January 2001, NSB made several major changes to the commuter rail.
 A fixed, hourly headway was introduced on the trains from Steinkjer to Trondheim; including extra rush-hour trains from Lerkendal to Stjørdal, giving 23 departures per day in each direction.
 South of Trondheim, the service was rerouted to terminate at Lerkendal.
 Part of the reason for the expansion was that the delivery of the new Class 93 trains for regional services freed up more Class 92 units.
 This also allowed NSB to operate some of services with double unit (four-car) trains in rush-hour.

 From 22 September 2002, NSB and the Public Transportation Authority in Jämtlands County started a cooperation that involved two daily round trips with Class 92 trains between Trondheim and Östersund in Sweden, on the Meråker Line and Central Line.
 Branded as Mittnabotåget, the trains were manned by NSB on the Norwegian side of the border, and by BK Tåg staff on the Swedish side, after the latter had won a public service obligation contract with the Swedish authority.

 The class was upgraded in 2005 and 2006, which included given them a new interior and a new paint scheme.
 NSB has stated that the last year the Class 92 will be in use is 2019.
 There are plans to electrify the Nordland Line from Trondheim to Steinkjer, as well as the Meråker Line.
 Once these lines are electrified, the Class 92 can be retired, although no date has yet been set.
 During May and June 2012 all NSB Class 92 trains based in Trondheim were fitted with free wireless Internet access for the passengers.

+In March 2023 the Norwegian Minister of Transport informed that Norway will donate 12 type 92 units to Ukraine, on the background of the Russian invasion of Ukraine in 2022.
+Since August 2024 are all units out of service.